robdmc/consecution/README.md

 class Entropy(Node):
     """
-    A class to compute the Shannon entropy over a collection of items.
+    A node to compute the Shannon entropy over a collection of items.
     This node uses a structure inspired by the BEGIN{} {} END{} directives in awk.
 The .begin() method is run at node initialization, and the .end() method is run after the node has processed all items.